tthorntone/AdNauseam-Wiki/About-the-required-permissions.md

     - For pages with lots for blocked requests, this will actually remove overhead from page load (if you did not have the setting already disabled).
     - When uBlock blocks a network request, the expectation is that it blocks **completely** the connection, hence the new permission is necessary for uBlock to do **truthfully** what it says it does.

 uBlock's primary purpose is to block **network connections**, not just data transfer.
 Not blocking the connection while just blocking the data transfer would mean uBlock is lying to users.
-So this permission will stay, and sorry for those who do not understand that it actually allows uBlock to do its intended job more thoroughly.
+So this permission will stay, and sorry for those who do not understand that it actually allows uBlock to do its intended job more thoroughly<sup>[2]</sup>.
 A blocker which does not thoroughly prevent connections is not a real blocker.

 **Privacy Badger also requires exactly the same permissions.** I want uBlock to also serve privacy-minded users first.